TopBunkNYC/Description/README.md

 # Description Component
 This component displays the description of each listing in the TopBunk application.

+Follow this link to see the deployed microservice, which accepts id's from 0 to 10M: http://54.210.228.216/listings?id=12345

 ## Related Projectts

   - https://github.com/TopBunkNYC/Proxy_Matt